vikas-movva/Obsidian/Projects/Event Manager SaaS/Design Doc.md

 ## 6.3 LLM extraction contract

-For each message the agent returns structured JSON:
+For each message, the agent returns structured JSON:

 ```json
 {